-Your child's doctor prescribed eye drops for your child's eyes.
-Eye drops are medicine.
-This page explains how to give your child eye drops.
+Your child's doctor has prescribed medicine in the form of eye drops for your child's eyes.
+This page explains how to give eye drops to your child.

 At the doctor's office

 - â€‹Ask the doctor why your child needs eye drops.
-It is also important to ask about any side effects or reactions your child may experience from the drops.
+Also ask about any side effects or reactions your child may experience from the drops.

-- Tell the doctor if your child has any allergies to medicine or other things.
+- Tell the doctor if your child has any allergies, whether to medicines or other substances.

-- Tell the doctor about all medicines your child is taking.
-This includes medicines that were prescribed or bought over the counter.
+- Tell the doctor about all the medicines your child is taking, including over-the-counter medicines.

 - Make sure you know which eye the drops are for.
 Ask the doctor to show you which eye the drops are to go in.

 - If your child wears contact lenses, ask the doctor if you should take the lenses out before putting the drops in.

 - Make sure you have the correct prescription before you leave.

 â€‹At the pharmacy